-For a short explanation of why the committee made the recommendation for research, see the rationale on surgical management of stress urinary incontinence and surgical management of pelvic organ prolapse.
+For a short explanation of why the committee made the recommendation for research on stress urinary incontinence, see the rationale section on surgical management of stress urinary incontinence.

-Full details of the evidence and the committee's discussion are in:
+Full details of the evidence and the committee's discussion are in evidence review E: surgical and physical management of stress urinary incontinence.